BigPolarBear1/factorization_v4/README.md

 ps: The uploaded PoC is very bad and sloppy.
 It's a frankenstein PoC bc of just modifying previous iterations.
 I know that.. it's about the math though not the code.

 pss: Yes I know it is very slow, but it doesn't matter, that's just how this type of research works.
 Small steps while figuring things out.
 I think the representation in the hashmap is good, I just need to figure out how to pull solutions from it efficiently.. that's the main bulk that requires further research.
 Anyway, first for the coming days I am going to focus on v3 and porting to C.

+Update: Actually... all of this got me thinking.
+I may be able to borrow some ideas from this approach to significantly speed up smooth finding... but let me port my work to C first, then we'll see.
+I know this all seems chaotic right now.... but I'm nearly there now...
+I can just feel it... it's something I just happen to "know" ....
+I just know things magically.
+Things just appear in my head.
+Hmmm.